A PROJECT ZOMBOID CAMPAIGN — KNOX CO., KY

 Grief carrier · March Ridge

 Walked north to find them.
-Did not bring her husband.
+Did not bring Doyle.
 Doyle is always gone.
 Carries a green binder of crossed-out households.
+Walks back south at the end.

 GRIEF WALKS BINDER